Flow-based density of states for complex actions: Summary and Outlook

 In the future, we are interested in extending the present approach to higher dimensions, larger volumes, and fields with more components.
 This may be informative for the study of an approximate model of QCD near the second order phase transition where the external field plays the role of the quark mass~\cite{Attanasio:2021tio}.
 In particular, computing the DoS could help to constrain the location of the Lee-Yang edge singularity.
 In this context, it may also be worthwhile to implement equivariance of the flow under the residual $O(N-1)$ symmetry in order to better match the symmetries of the target distribution.
 Further interesting avenues include the relativistic Bose gas at finite chemical potential~\cite{Aarts:2008wh, Bongiovanni:2016jdj, Francesconi:2019nph} as well as the application to gauge theories via gauge-equivariant flows~\cite{Kanwar:2020xzo, Boyda:2020hsi}, such as e.g.\ $U(1)$ gauge theory with a topological term~\cite{Gattringer:2015eey} or QCD in the heavy-dense limit~\cite{Garron:2016noc}.

-Apart from the aim to solve complex action problems, the DoS method can of course also be employed to compute observables for theories with purely real actions.
-This may be useful in the treatment of ergodicity problems, since the target distribution can be mapped out explicitly in regions that are pathologically under-sampled with standard MCMC.
-Hence, the approach presented in this work also constitutes a promising ansatz for circumventing critical slowing down via flow-based methods, complementary to the more commonly investigated independence sampling strategy.
+Beyond the aim to resolve complex action problems, the DoS can of course also be employed to compute observables for theories with purely real actions.
+While (unless one is interested in certain thermodynamic quantities) there is typically no reason to replace a standard MCMC algorithm with a generically much more expensive method, such an approach may be particularly useful for the treatment of ergodicity problems~\cite{Langfeld:2022uda}, since the target distribution can be mapped out explicitly in regions of configuration space that are otherwise pathologically under-sampled.
+Hence, the approach presented in this work also constitutes a promising ansatz for circumventing issues such as topological freezing and critical slowing down via flow-based methods, complementary to the more commonly investigated independence as well as hybrid sampling strategies.